-Looking at shareholder investments in isolation, losses were €0.2 million (2017: gain of €0.4 million).
+Looking at shareholder investments in isolation, gains were ≤ 0.5 million (2018: loss of ≤ 0.2 million).
 These figures are included within the figures in the previous table together with the performance of policyholder funds.
+The Company has no investments in securitisation.